There’s a word I’m sick of.

 Not awesomesauce or amazeballs.
 Both of those sound swampy and musky and wet or hairy, respectively, but they’ve become so common they’ve worn me down.
-Like skinny jeans did in 2007, and bellbottoms will once again this year.
-Yeah, you think you won’t go back to a flare jean, but you will!
+Not woke, though I do hate that one and I promise you, I WILL NOT CAVE and use it.
+(Though I do think “Woke-ish” should be a TV show.)

 Anyway, the word is: VALUE.

 As in, “Add value.”
 “Deliver value.”
 “Provide massive value.”

 It’s not a new word.
 But it’s newly used out the ying-yang.
 Everyone in business, or at least my business circle, says it.

 “If you want people to buy from you, get known for delivering tons of value.”

 “I love that chick!
 Her hair color is so rad and she adds so much value!
 She’s like a nonstop value machine.
 She’s my value mentor.”

 “You’re listening to the Value Blast Podcast, and you’d better duck, Value Nation!
 Because you’re about to be hit with Value Bomb after Value Bomb.”

 You know when a word is so familiar that it sounds weird and loses its meaning?
 I now hear it as val-yoo.
 Valle-yew.
 Vajalue.
 (That’s when you add value to your vajayjay.)